hashicorp/consul/website/source/docs/upgrade-specific.html.md

 #### Deprecated Options Have Been Removed

 All of Consul's previously deprecated command line flags and config options have been removed, so these will need to be mapped to their equivalents before upgrading.
-Here's the complete list of removed options and their equivalents:</summary>
+Here's the complete list of removed options and their equivalents:

 | Removed Option | Equivalent |
 | -------------- | ---------- |